ethouris/fmt/doc/tagged.rst

        << b << " "
        << a;

-and surprisinly find out that there are weird extra ``0`` following the first three values.
+you surprisinly find out that there are weird extra ``0`` following the first three values.
 This is because the width of 2 and filling with ``'0'`` applies to ``" "`` as well, so it has prefixed this with zero.
 Not many people had patience to solve this problem this way: